 Lastly, if you’re looking for more long-term support, yet have neither the funds to a hire full-time staff or bet a chunk of your equity, there is an innovative business model recently inaugurated, the no-equity accelerator, with some of them focusing on sales and/or marketing.

 In short, even if you’re a founder with no room for error in your budget, you can still go far by thinking outside the usual pay-to-play vendor paradigm.
 After all, just as savvy business people will find ways to build successful companies by giving away free tools (Google, anyone?), there will always be students eager to prove themselves in this world.

 Give them a chance, let them apprentice with you in your business, and you may just be handsomely rewarded.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.